I N S

 Blockchain technology works by grouping transactions into blocks.
 Each block is linked to the previous one, creating a chain of blocks, hence the name.
 Every transaction is verified and encrypted before being added to the chain, making it nearly impossible to alter once it’s recorded.

-- Validation: After a transaction is initiated, network nodes (the participants in the blockchain) work to verify its validity.
-These nodes check the transaction against predefined rules, ensuring that it meets the necessary conditions such as correct signatures, sufficient funds, and no double-spending.
+• Validation: After a transaction is initiated, network nodes (the participants in the blockchain) work to verify its validity.
+These nodes check the transaction against predefined rules, ensuring it meets necessary conditions such as correct signatures, sufficient funds, and no double-spending.
 Once validated, the transaction is grouped with other verified transactions into a "block."

 Transaction Creation